 Basically, integers are used to represent situations that whole numbers are not able to represent mathematically.
 For examples the following are situations that require both positive and negative numbers.
-Show how much you know by taking the quiz below
+Start with the interactive lesson below.

 All positive numbers, negative numbers, and zero can be put on number line.